Freelancing software that helps you get paid faster.

 What's a freelance management system (FMS)?

 It’s possible you’ve never heard of a freelance management system.
 If so, don’t worry—the term didn’t really start to make the rounds until early 2014.
-Although it’s a relatively new concept, however, an FMS is a powerful system for managing freelancers that you’ll want to look into sooner rather than later.
+Although it’s a relatively new concept, however, an FMS is a powerful system for managing freelancers, their contract templates, and more.
+You’ll want to look into it sooner rather than later.

 Your business probably uses freelance labor.
 These days, you’ll be hard-pressed to come across a company that doesn’t.
 Between 2011 and 2015, the number of freelancers contributing to US businesses rose from 4.5 to 6.4 million people.
 That number is only expected to grow.